-Eran Tromer's group at Tel Aviv University is studying a variety of research problems in information security and cryptography.
+Eran Tromer's research group studies a variety of research problems in information security and cryptography.
 We have open positions in several projects, on a variety of topics.

 NOTE: Eran Tromer is presently at Columbia University in New York, and on leave from Tel Aviv University.
 He thus accepts new new students at Tel Aviv University only in exceptional circumstances.
 He is advising new students at Columbia University.